Fabric Engine

 Every time.

-Analysis-Ready Data means every output from Fabric Engine meets a set of guarantees before it leaves the pipeline: identical coordinate reference system (automatically selects the appropriate UTM zone for your AOI), identical pixel dimensions and spatial extent across all sources, consistent 10m target resolution, proper NoData masking, and geospatially embedded metadata.
+Analysis-Ready Data means every output from Fabric Engine meets the same guarantees before it leaves the pipeline: one consistent coordinate reference system, matching pixel dimensions and spatial extent across all sources, a consistent target resolution, proper NoData masking, and embedded geospatial metadata.

-The Pattern definition is version-controllable, shareable, and executable on any system with Docker: amd64 and arm64, Linux, macOS, Windows.
-Run the same Pattern six months later on new data and the output structure is structurally consistent with the original: identical CRS, pixel dimensions, layer ordering, and metadata schema.
-This is enforced by the containerized execution model.
+The Pattern definition is version-controllable, shareable, and portable across environments.
+Run the same Pattern six months later on new data and the output is structurally consistent with the original: same coordinate system, pixel dimensions, layer ordering, and metadata.
+Reproducibility is built into how Engine runs.

 Composable workflows for common EO analysis.